Errick McCollum

-Errick "E" Lane McCollum II (born January 22, 1988) is an American professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+Errick "E" Lane McCollum II (born January 22, 1988) is an American professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
 He played college basketball for Goshen.
 At a height of 1.88 m, he plays at both the point guard and shooting guard positions.
+He is known for his scoring record in the Chinese Basketball Association, where he scored 82 points in one game, the highest in the league's history.

 High school

 McCollum attended GlenOak High School, in Canton, Ohio, from 2002 to 2006, where he played with former NBA and Ohio State Buckeye center Kosta Koufos.
 In 2006, McCollum was joined on the team's varsity squad by his younger brother, then a freshman, CJ McCollum.

 College career

 McCollum played college basketball at Goshen College from 2006 to 2010.
 He graduated as the school's all-time leading scorer with 2,789 points.
 He was named an NAIA DII All-American in all 4 years at Goshen College.
 He was also named a First Team NAIA Division II All-American in his senior season.